The Neighbors: Income

 The Neighbors: Occupations

-In the Bath Addition / Margo Gardens neighborhood, 32.6% of the working population is employed in
+In the Bath Addition / Margo Gardens neighborhood, 31.8% of the working population is employed in

 The second most important occupational group in this neighborhood is

-sales and service jobs, from major sales accounts, to working in fast food restaurants, with 24.8% of the residents employed.
+sales and service jobs, from major sales accounts, to working in fast food restaurants, with 24.5% of the residents employed.

-Other residents here are employed in executive, management, and professional occupations
+Other residents here are employed in clerical, assistant, and tech support occupations

 The Neighbors: Ethnicity / Ancestry